 The visitor centre, built in the 1930s, is a stunning example of traditional Spanish pueblo adobe architecture.
 Visitor guides, maps, food, and keepsakes can all be found inside.
 Because the scenery here is exposed to the sun and summer temperatures routinely surpass 100 degrees Fahrenheit, you’ll also want to bring plenty of water and sunscreen.
 As a result, the best times to visit are in the morning and evening to avoid the heat.

-The park offers a variety of ranger programmes that shed additional light on the dunes’ remoteness and terrain for a more educational experience.
+The park offers a variety of ranger programs that shed additional light on the dunes’ remoteness and terrain for a more educational experience.
 The most popular are the one-hour sunset strolls, which are available every night of the year save Christmas.
 From April through October, sign up for a nocturnal trek or attend the monthly Full Moon Night, which features live music and artists.
 Also, read Shenandoah National Park.

 How to Get There